criskoapps/criskoapps.github.io/README.md

 I said, "hey, what's your name, baby? \
 Maybe we can see things the same" \
 Now don't you wait, or hesitate \
-Let's move before they raise the parking rate
+Let's move before they raise the parking rate awh

 All right now, baby, it's all right now \
 All right now, baby, it's all right now \
-Let me tell you now
+Let me tell you now uh

 I took her home to my place \
 Watchin' every move on her face \